The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create the power/ground nets.
-First net in the list will be used for standard cell power connections.
+The first net in the list will be used for standard cell power connections.

 .. code-block:: json